jrybarczyk/levi/Readme.md

 ### Gene Expression Levels

 This file should contain the genes of interest, previously normalized by the user.
-The expression file must have a column with gene identification (Gene Symbol, Entrez, etc.) and at least one column with gene expression levels (treatment, case, control, etc.).
+The expression file must have a column with gene identification (Gene Symbol, Entrez, etc.) and at least one column with gene expression levels (treatment, case, control, etc.) [see example](https://github.com/jrybarczyk/levi/blob/devel/inst/extdata/expression.dat).
 The user can compare expression levels between samples if there are more columns containing these data.

 If the expression file does not have values for all genes in the network, a message will be displayed showing a log file path to a temporary directory with gene names.
 In the **landscape** construction, genes with no expression value will be displayed with values close to 0.5, demonstrating that there were no changes (down-regulated or up-regulated genes).